MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/Get-MgBetaGroupEventInstanceAttachment.md

 ## SYNOPSIS
 Read the properties, relationships, or raw contents of an attachment that is attached to a user event, message, Outlook task, or group post.
 An attachment can be one of the following types: All these types of attachments are derived from the attachment resource.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupEventInstanceAttachment](/powershell/module/Microsoft.Graph.Calendar/Get-MgGroupEventInstanceAttachment?view=graph-powershell-1.0)

 ## SYNTAX